Traverse22 in Brno, Czechia

 At the end of the Memphis event, Matt had announced on stage that it would be the last TravelCon event.
 Most of us were sad about this, especially myself, because I had only been to one and I was really able to get a lot out of it.
 Memphis is a wonderful city, and the opening night march with the band on Beale Street toward the Jerry Lee Lewis' Cafe & Honky Tonk was a real night to remember.

-However, recently it was announced that TravelCon would be coming back in 2024 with an event being held in Portland, Oregon from May 15th to 17th.
+However, TravelCon came back in 2024 with an event that was held in Portland, Oregon from May 15th to 17th.
+This year's 2025 event will be held in Tuscon, Arizona from March 14th to 16th.
 You can purchase tickets for the event via the TravelCon website here.
-By the way, TravelCon is what I consider a "fully-loaded" conference with speakers, sessions, sponsor showcase tables, FAM trips, etc.
+By the way, TravelCon is what I consider a "fully-loaded" conference with speakers, sessions, sponsor showcase tables, FAM trips, etc. And now they have 1:1 meetings that connect travel influencers with sponsors, similar to "speed networking" at TBEX.

 The Festival was founded by Matthias Zeitler, owner of Coworking Bankso (watch vlog below):